lindebrothers/awesome-api-client/Readme.md

 ApiClient.delete(url, file, {
   headers: {object} custom headers,
-  authToken: {string} token that will be set as a propertry of headers object (Authentication: bearer {token})
+  authToken: {string} token that will be set as a propertry of headers object (Authentication: bearer {token}) })

-})
 ```

 #### CALL

 All methods above are shortcuts of the `call` function.
-If noone of the methods above suits your needs, you can used the `call` function to make a call to your API.
+If none of the methods above suits your needs, you can use the `call` function to make a request to your API.

 ```
 ApiClient.call({object} options = {